ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 # Word count and character count

 The {@link module:word-count/wordcount~WordCount} feature provides a possibility to track the number of words and characters written in the rich-text editor.
+It is a feature crucial for writing professionals but also for students and marketers.
+Keeping track of the document's word count or number of characters helps planning the overall content volume, meeting assignment requirement or keeping within the preset text length goal.
+The word/character count aids quick assessment of work that was done and needs yet to be done as well as supports the writing process planning and management.

 ## Demo